Wingrove House, Alfriston

 The 14th century Alfriston Clergy House is within a few metres of Wingrove House and, fact fans, was the first ever property bought by the National Trust.

 Rathfinny vineyard is just a little further on from Wingrove – a lofty spot (pause for the view to Cuckmere Haven on the drive up) for wine tasting, tours and walks.
-Wingrove House has a special package on Wednesday and Thursdays in April linking bed, breakfast and dinner with a tour and lunch at Rathfinny from £110 per person.
+Wingrove House sometimes has special packages linking a stay with a tour and lunch at Rathfinny.

 Charleston House – home of the famous literary festival and offering craft workshops and tours, is also in the wider area, as is Firle House.